01AutoMonkey/White.js/README.md

   - `White.contrast = 50;`
   - `White.black_threshold = 40;`
   - `White.white_threshold = 255;`
-- And to restore the images back to their original state, call `White.restore("img")`;
+- And to restore the images back to their original state, call `White.restore("img");`
+- You can also run the script using only the script tag by adding `?run=true` to the src URI
+- You can also set options through the script src URI, such as `?run=true&brightness=50`

 ## Prior Art